manning/MergeAlgorithms/README.md

    as "merge algorithms".
 The name is maybe misleading, since we sometimes, e.g., intersect rather than merging lists, but the name is traditional.
  4. The secret to such algorithms being efficient is consistently *sorting* postings lists.

+ In this exercise, our postings lists are actually built in memory for simplicity, but we want to write algorithms that support this model of efficiently streaming postings lists from disk.

 **2.**
 Let's first write a simple routine to do an "AND" query – we intersect two postings lists.